simonbates/procdraw-old/README.md

 ### Prerequisites

 The Procdraw build is managed by an NMAKE Makefile and uses the Visual C++ command line build tools.
-NMAKE and the other build tools can be obtained by installing:
+NMAKE and the other build tools are distributed as part of Visual Studio.
+Install:

 - Visual Studio 2017 with the "Desktop development with C++" workload